w3c/tdm-reservation-protocol/techniques/technique-http-headers.md

-# Proposal based on http headers
+# Technique based on http headers

 ## Status of this document